UsamaIsrarDev/introduction-to-software-engineering/foundation-of-software-engineering/introduction-to-software-engineering/00_step.md

 #### Software Development Life Cycle (SDLC) Stages

-1. Requirements Analysis Stage
-   - Description : Understanding what the user or client needs.
-   - Example : “Users should log in using email or Google.”
+1. Requirements Analysis Stage : (description) Understanding what the user or client needs. (example) “Users should log in using email or Google.”

-2. System Design Stage
-   - Description : Planning the architecture, database, and UI.
-   - Example : Decide to use React frontend + Node backend.
+2. System Design Stage : (description) Planning the architecture, database, and UI. (example) Decide to use React frontend + Node backend.

-3. Implementation (Coding) Stage
-   - Description : Writing actual code using chosen technologies.
-   - Example : Write clean, modular code in TypeScript.
+3. Implementation (Coding) Stage : (description) Writing actual code using chosen technologies. (example) Write clean, modular code in TypeScript.

-4. Testing Stage
-   - Description : Checking that the software works correctly and has no bugs.
-   - Example : Unit testing, integration testing, UI testing.
+4. Testing Stage : (description) Checking that the software works correctly and has no bugs. (example) Unit testing, integration testing, UI testing.

-5. Deployment
-   - Description : Delivering the software to users (e.g., on a web server).
-   - Example : Deploy to Vercel or AWS.
+5. Deployment Stage : (description) Delivering the software to users (e.g., on a web server). (example) Deploy to Vercel or AWS.

-6. Maintenance & Updates Stage
-   - Description : Fixing bugs, improving features, updating dependencies.
-   - Example : Add new payment gateways, fix crashes, etc.
+6. Maintenance & Updates Stage : (description) Fixing bugs, improving features, updating dependencies. (example) Add new payment gateways, fix crashes, etc.

 #### Areas Included in Software Engineering
 Software engineering is not only about programming — it includes: